-Principle Comment Financial Management Principles (section 101) revenue, expenses, assets, liabilities, investments and financial transactions must be managed in accordance with a Council's financial policies and strategic plans This Policy has been developed to provide a broad overview of how the Council can provide assistance and support to the Councillors when conducting council business.
-Financial risks must be monitored and managed prudently having regard to economic circumstances Not applicable For the purposes of the financial management principles, financial risk includes any risk relating to the following- (a) the financial viability of the Council (b) the management of current and future liabilities of the Council(c) the beneficial enterprises of the Council Financial policies and strategic plans, including the Revenue and Rating Plan, must seek to provide stability and predictability in the financial impact on the municipal community Not applicable Accounts and records that explain the financial operations and financial position of the Council must be kept This Policy has been developed to provide a broad overview of how the Council can provide assistance and support to the Councillors when conducting council business.
-Service Performance F Principles (section 106) Services should be provided in an equitable manner and be responsive to the diverse needs of the municipal community Not applicable.
-Services should be accessible to the members of the municipal community for whom the services are intended Not applicable.
-Quality and costs standards for services set by the Council should provide good value to the municipal community Not applicable.
-A Council should seek to continuously improve service delivery to the municipal community in response to performance monitoring Not applicable.
-Service delivery must include a fair and effective process for considering and responding to complaints about service provision Not applicable.
+Principle Comment Financial Management Principles (section 101) Revenue, expenses, assets, liabilities, investments, and financial transactions must be managed in accordance with a Council's financial policies and strategic plans It is considered and there are no implications at the time of preparing this document.
+Financial risks must be monitored and managed prudently having regard to economic circumstances It is considered and there are no implications at the time of preparing this document.
+For the purposes of the financial management principles, financial risk includes any risk relating to the following- (a) the financial viability of the Council (b) the management of current and future liabilities of the Council (c) the beneficial enterprises of the Council Financial policies and strategic plans, including the Revenue and Rating Plan, must seek to provide stability and predictability in the financial impact on the municipal community This is considered in this policy.
+Accounts and records that explain the financial operations and financial position of the Council must be kept It is considered and there are no implications at the time of preparing this document.
+Service Performance Principles (section 106) Services should be provided in an equitable manner and be responsive to the diverse needs of the municipal community This is considered in this policy.
+Services should be accessible to the members of the municipal community for whom the services are intended This is considered in this policy.
+Quality and costs standards for services set by the Council should provide good value to the municipal community This is considered in this policy.
+A Council should seek to continuously improve service delivery to the municipal community in response to performance monitoring This is considered in this policy.
+Service delivery must include a fair and effective process for considering and responding to complaints about service provision This is considered in this policy.